Spelling Authority: Merriam-Webster's Collegiate® Dictionary

 5. Refer to AP style for comma and other punctuation guidelines.
 In most cases, punctuation should be included inside quotation marks.

-6. Reading The Elements of Style is recommended before submitting your next article.
+6. Reading The Elements of Style may be helpful.
 A few select tips from Strunk and White:

 - Avoid too many introductory phrases